DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-13-running-design-critiques-to-improve-the-service.md

 ### What is unclear or confusing

-Terminology – acronyms like UKPRN and URN were not always clear; field hints lacked context.
+Terminology – participants were unsure about using expanded acronyms, such as UK provider reference number (UKPRN) and unique reference number (URN), for an internal service; some field hints lacked context.

-Field behaviour – for example, should an empty end date mean a record is ongoing?
+Field behaviour – participants wondered whether missing fields (such as accreditation end date) indicated that the accreditation was ongoing, and whether a checkbox would provide clearer information.

-Buttons and links – having too many “Change” links in a row can confuse users.
+Buttons and links – participants mentioned that having too many “Change” links in a row can confuse users; should empty fields have “Add” links?

 Visual consistency – inconsistent headings and link labels made some pages feel unpolished.